-The Special Prosecutor may file a request to the Supreme Court to overturn any pardons or plea agreements by the Executive Branch that obstruct the pursuit of justice against elected officials and officers of the Executive Branch.
+The Special Prosecutor may file a request to the Supreme Court to overturn any plea agreements by the Executive Branch that obstruct the pursuit of justice against elected officials and officers of the Executive Branch.

 This deals with situations like the plea bargain arrangement with Hunter Biden that would remove any leverage to obtain evidence against his father, the President.
-Also, lessens value of a pardon to someone like Paul Manafort or Roger Stone who could provide evidence for the prosecution against Trump.